PythonRSAS/pythonrsas.github.io/_posts/2020-11-14-8-Timeseries-processing-2-shifting-and-rate-of-return.md

   <figcaption>energy,meat and all food CPI YoY - Sarah Chen</figcaption>
 </figure>

-1. *1900 - 1914*    The Gold standard and stability
+1. 1900 - 1914    The Gold standard and stability
-2. *1915 - 1924*    Inflation - World War I
+2. 1915 - 1924    Inflation - World War I
-3. *1925 - 1939*    Deflation - Interwar instability
+3. 1925 - 1939    Deflation - Interwar instability
-4. *1949 - 1970*    Moderate inflation - Bretton Woods and the Dollar standard
+4. 1949 - 1970    Moderate inflation - Bretton Woods and the Dollar standard
-5. *1971 - 1979*    Highly variable inflation - Floating exchange rates, OPEC
+5. 1971 - 1979    Highly variable inflation - Floating exchange rates, OPEC
-6. *1980 - 2000*    Disinflation - Greater central bank independence
+6. 1980 - 2000    *Disinflation* - Greater central bank independence

+Note that deflation is a decrease in general price levels throughout an economy.
+Deflation, which is the opposite of inflation, is mainly caused by shifts in supply and demand.
+Whereas disinflation is what happens when price inflation slows down temporarily.
+Disinflation shows the rate of change of inflation over time.

-We use S&P 500 data to show a few real use cases.
+We use S&P 500 data to show a few more examples.
 ## Example: S&P 500 Historical Prices and Returns

 ### S&P 500